thetakingsissue-lang/asset-review-tool/ai-compliance-checker-system-architecture-v4.md

-# AI Compliance Checker - Phase 2 Complete Architecture
+# AI Compliance Checker - System Architecture v4

-**Version:** 2.0
+**Version:** 4.0
-**Last Updated:** December 17, 2024
+**Last Updated:** December 18, 2024
-**Status:** Phase 2 Complete - Production-Ready MVP
+**Status:** Phase 2 Complete - Production-Ready MVP with Reference Images Feature

 ---

 ## Executive Summary

-This document describes the complete architecture of the AI Compliance Checker as built through Phase 2.
-The system is a working multi-tenant AI compliance checker with three distinct interfaces, complete backend infrastructure, and database integration.
+This document describes the complete architecture of the AI Compliance Checker as of Phase 2 completion.
+The system is a working multi-tenant AI compliance checker with three distinct interfaces, complete backend infrastructure, database integration, and **visual learning capabilities through reference images**.

 **What it does:** Organizations can deploy custom AI-powered compliance checkers that analyze sponsor/franchisee asset submissions against brand guidelines, providing instant feedback and eliminating 70%+ of revision cycles.

 **Current state:** Fully functional MVP ready for pilot clients.
-Supports image uploads, real-time AI analysis via OpenAI GPT-4o, database-driven guidelines, submission tracking, and ghost mode for onboarding validation.
+Supports image uploads, real-time AI analysis via OpenAI GPT-4o, database-driven guidelines with visual reference images, submission tracking, and ghost mode for onboarding validation.

+**NEW in v4:** Reference images feature allows admins to upload example images that the AI uses as visual references when analyzing submissions.
+Dramatically improves accuracy for logo recognition and visual compliance checking.

 ---